+Icon Explanation

+-

+~JL Reflective Event

+Reflection from an splice such as a Fresnel reflection.

+Non-Reflective Event

-Icon Explanation ٦L Reflective Event Reflection from an splice such as a Fresnel reflection.
-7 Non-Reflective Event Non-reflective events include such low loss events as fusion splices. -M Grouped Event Events spaced too close to each other for Analysis to distinguish them as separate events are reported as Grouped events.
-In the event table, the result of the entire group is displayed at the first event of the group.
-7 Far End Event Far end of the optical fiber under test.
-Questionable End Event Events out of dynamic range or out of distance range.
+Non-reflective events include such low loss events as fusion splices.

+-M Grouped Event

+Adjacent events are considered grouped events.
+In the event table, the values for loss and reflection of the entire group are displayed at the first event of the group.
+Only distance is displayed for each of events other than the first one.

+7 Far End Event

+Far end of the optical fiber under test.

+Questionable End Event

+Events out of dynamic range or out of distance range.

 Out of Range The trace reaches the noise level before a far end or break of the optical fiber cable is detected.
+Out of Range

-Out of Distance The trace reaches the end point set for Dist.
+• Out of Distance The trace reaches the end point set for Dist.
 Range before a far end or break of the optical fiber cable is detected.

+= >- Splitter Event

-D - Splitter Event Loss due to fiber splitter.
+Loss due to fiber splitter.